By Christi from Paducah, KY

 By Hazel Rabenaldt

 By M. Day, Ohio

 When you make your "world famous meatloaf" try baking it in a muffin pan.
 Everyone gets their own "personal" size meat loaf, and it knocks off more than half of the cooking time!
-And as a bonus, leftovers (if there are any!) can be frozen individually.

 The best meatloaf is wrapped in bacon!
 This bacon wrapped mini meatloaf recipe is delicious and is the perfect dish to take to any party.